Private collection, France, for more than four generations

 The Pietà was a subject represented often by Morales, no doubt because of its conformity to prevailing counter-reformation ideals, as well as the great demand for private devotional images among his clientele in the isolated region surrounding his home in Badajoz, a small remote town in Estremadura near the Portuguese border.
 Although images of the Pietá were among those most often produced by Morales, he never created direct repetitions.
 Instead his autograph works are distinguished by subtle alterations in the poses and disposition of the figures or the arrangement of the drapery.
 The present work shares some compositional similarities with other treatments by the artist, but its design is wholly unique.

-The date of Morales’s birth in Badajoz is the subject of debate.
+The date of Morales’ birth in Badajoz is the subject of debate.
 According to Palomino, it was 1509 and this accords with what the artist declared in 1584 when he said he was 73 or 74 years of age.
 Alternative opinion has his birth as late as 1520.
+An estimated birthdate of aound 1510 to 1511 is most likely.
 He had two sons (born 1551 and 1554) and five daughters.

 SOLD: Private collection, United States